apache/dubbo-website/content/en/blog/releases/past-releases.md

     This article will introduce you how to understand the details of each version and upgrade matters needing attention.
 ---

+{{% pageinfo %}} This document is no longer maintained.
+You are currently viewing a snapshot version.
+If you want to see the latest version of the documentation, see [Latest Version](/en/release/).
+{{% /pageinfo %}}

 ## Verification

 you can follow these [procedures](https://www.apache.org/info/verification) and the [KEYS](https://downloads.apache.org/dubbo/KEYS) file to verify the download files